 How to Save Geraniums Over the Winter in Pots

 When saving geraniums for the winter in pots, dig up your geraniums and place them in a pot that can comfortable fit their rootball.
-Prune the geranium back by 1/3.
+Prune the geranium back by one-third.
 Water the pot thoroughly and place in a cool but well lit part of your house.

 If the cool area you have in mind does not have enough light, place a lamp or light with a fluorescent bulb very close to the plant.
 Keep this light on 24 hours.
 This will provide enough light for getting geraniums to last over winter indoors, though the plant may get a little leggy.